heron-data/client-python/README.md

 flake8 . && black .
 ```

-Make a PR against the `main` branch and it will be reviewed.
+Submit a PR against the `main` branch and it will be reviewed.